TrellixVulnTeam/swahilipython_SCMU/Doc/library/idle.rst

 * :kbd:`C-Home`/:kbd:`C-End` go to begin/end of file

-* Some useful Emacs bindings are inherited from Tcl/Tk:
+* Some useful Emacs bindings are inherited kutoka Tcl/Tk:

    * :kbd:`C-a` beginning of line